-- Why are some routers called broadband hubs?
+Why are some routers called broadband hubs?

 The importance of router security

-A Wi-Fi router is not just your gateway to the internet, it’s also gatekeeper.
-It helps to protect you from attacks from outside, and keep your information private.
-If your router is not secured then any device connected to the router can potentially be compromised, and any data you send could be exposed.
+A Wi-Fi router isn’t just your gateway to the internet, it’s also a gatekeeper.
+It helps to protect you from attacks from the outside and keeps your information private.
+If your router isn’t secured, then any device connected to the router can potentially be compromised, and any data you send could be exposed.